Obtaining Rights

 Using Copyright-Protected Music

-- Music used before or after a performance, or during intermission, is handled by ASCAP, BMI, or SESAC.
-AACT-member companies are eligible for a discounted ASCAP license to provide music in this setting.
+- Music used before or after a performance, or during intermission, is handled by ASCAP or BMI, which have separate music libraries they represent.
+AACT-member companies are eligible for a discounted ASCAP license and BMI License to provide music in this setting.